orval-labs/orval/docs/src/pages/reference/configuration/output.md

 - petstore.ts
 - petstore.msw.ts

-For angular:
+For Angular:

 => petstore.ts is petstore.service.ts

 #### Value: tags

 Use this mode if you want one file by tag.
 Tag is a reference of the OpenApi specification tag.
-If you have a `pets` tag for all your pet calls then orval will generate a file pets.ts in the target folder
+If you have a `pets` tag for all your pet calls then Orval will generate a file pets.ts in the target folder

 ```js
 module.exports = {